Apply for outbound exchange

 DAAD (German Academic Exchange Service)

-- Deadline for Application: October 7, 2016 for Graduate Scholarship (Study Scholarship and Research Grants)
+Deadline extended: October 20, 2017 for Graduate Scholarship (Study Scholarship and Research Grants)

 All institutions (including Self-Designed Programs)

-To participate in any CIE exchange program, you must upload the Statement and Questionnaire Form as part of your online application.
-This includes a brief Statement of Interest (250-350 words) explaining why you wish to participate in a study program at your first-choice institution.
-You may want to address some of the following topics:
+To participate in any CIE exchange program, you must upload the Questionnaire Form as part of your online application.
+In the Questionnaire, you may be asked about the following:

 - How studying at the institution will complement your U of T academic program: consider course offerings and their pertinence to your program, the study environment, etc.